mxento/mxport/README.md

 mxport
 ======

-master_dim : tables and schemas to multi-dimensional model.
+master_dim : tables and schemas to for a mysql based multi-dimensional data model.
+etl: logging , job checking, and status checking for mysql etl jobs.